havefocus/Youtube-Recommendation-Modifier/README.md

 A chrome extension that gives power to the user to modify the YouTube homepage Recommendation in order to increase his/her productivity. it is free of charge.
 It was created because we badly *needed* it for our own use, and we wanted to share it with the world.

+# Contributor Guidelines
+Feel free to open an issue for any clarification or for any suggestions.